 Hierarchy and Leadership Styles

-Another significant cultural difference that you might have come across while living in accommodation for Indian students in USA is the perception of hierarchy and leadership styles.
+Another significant cultural difference that you might have come across while living in accommodation for Indian students in the USA is the perception of hierarchy and leadership styles.
 Western cultures value independence and promote individuals who are task-oriented and individualistic.
-An employer in a Western culture would like their employees to show initiative and demonstrate their personal skills.
+An employer in a Western culture would like their employees to show initiative and demonstrate their skills.

 On the other hand, Eastern cultures tend to have a very hierarchical structure, where leaders focus on collective achievements and expect their employees to respect the hierarchical structure of the company.